 - Clearly written study objectives

-- Experience and interest in extracurricular and community activities,
+- Experience and interest in extracurricular and community activities

-- Evidence of ambition and leadership potential, and
+- Evidence of leadership potential

-- A desire to further the Fulbright Program and give back to your home country upon returning.
+- A desire to further the Fulbright Program and give back to your home country upon returning

 Guidance for applications